Efficient quantum-enhanced classical simulation for patches of quantum landscapes: Discussion

 More positively, however, we have expanded the corpus of quantum-enhanced classical algorithms, consequently expanding the collection of problems that can be tackled with both classical and quantum resources.
 These hybrid approaches are emerging as a notable intermediary between fully classical and quantum settings, thus nuancing the threshold of practical quantum advantage~\cite{daley2022practical,herrmann2023quantum}.
 In particular, classical surrogation of a patch can augment a wide class of quantum algorithms, addressing shortcomings like that of insufficient coherence times and gate fidelities to reliably prepare ansatz states, but which can faithfully prepare and measure initial states.
 As quantum hardware improves, computations could be linked up \textit{in the middle} of the quantum circuit, as we have shown in Fig.~\ref{fig:error-bounds}, which in turn reduces the classical complexity.
 It may also alleviate the need for experimentally difficult parametrized unitaries that can be more straightforwardly applied classically.
 The surrogated patch also has utility as a \textit{symbolic} approximation to the parametrized landscape.
 In addition to being evaluated at particular points, it can be analytically studied and ergo integrated with, for example, symbolic and global minimization techniques~\cite{horst2000introduction}, as has been shown to improve VQA convergence~\cite{PhysRevResearch.4.023017}.

 In general, we have shown that quantum preparation of a classical surrogate is often efficient and can be used to simplify an algorithm's prescribed quantum operations.
 We caution however that we have \textit{not} shown this process is necessarily faster than the original quantum algorithm running on compatible hardware.
-Constants and pre-factors may well mean, for example, that surrogation of a variational cost function involves more total measurements and operations than direct quantum evaluation.
-Still, we hope to have \textit{patched} a hole in the community understanding of what is classically simulable, surrogatable, and worthwhile deploying to quantum computers.
+Constants and pre-factors may well mean, for example, that surrogation of a variational cost function can involve more total measurements and operations than direct quantum evaluation.
+This is indeed supported by our numerics in Appendix~\ref{sec:iterative-training-taylor-surrogate} where we find that Taylor surrogation outperforms our bounds, and may well have practical advantages, but has a broadly compatible performance to vanilla variational quantum algorithms.
+Even in the case of near-Clifford patches where the quantum resources required to surrogate are minimal, there could also end up being polynomial speed ups from running directly on quantum hardware when the initial state is quantum.
+Still, by adding these hybrid methods to our algorithmic arsenal and analyzing their performance, we hope to have \textit{patched} a hole in the community understanding of what is classically simulable, surrogatable, and worthwhile deploying to quantum computers.